 No matter what your office uses to communicate, every person on the team should have a clear understanding of what to use and how to respond.
 For example, if you have a pressing question on a major project with a tight deadline, then phone calls or instant messages will probably be your communication of choice.
 Having a clear system for both in-person and remote workers will create a collaborative work environment without leaving one or the other in the dark.

 2. Everyone is off mute

 Hybrid and remote work situations mean that technology will be a major factor in your communication.
 For those in-office, point out where mics and cameras are located so those remote can clearly hear and see what is going on in the meeting.
-Those working remote or hybrid should check their microphone and video to make sure they are not on mute during an important call.
+Those working remotely or hybrid should check their microphone and video to ensure they are not on mute during an important call.